zrghassabi/MLOps/README.md

            -Data Labeling - The operation of the Data Engineering pipeline, where each data point is assigned to a specific category.

            -Data Splitting - Splitting the data into training, validation, and test datasets to be used during the core machine learning stages to produce the ML model.

+Model Engineering
+The core of the ML workflow is the phase of writing and executing machine learning algorithms to obtain an ML model.
+The Model Engineering pipeline includes a number of operations that lead to a final model:

+                    Model Training - The process of applying the machine learning algorithm on training data to train an ML model.
+It also includes feature engineering and the hyperparameter tuning for the model training activity.

+                    Model Evaluation - Validating the trained model to ensure it meets original codified objectives before serving the ML model in production to the end-user.

+                    Model Testing - Performing the final “Model Acceptance Test” by using the hold backtest dataset.

+                    Model Packaging - The process of exporting the final ML model into a specific format (e.g. PMML, PFA, or ONNX), which describes the model, in order to be consumed by the business application.

+Model Deployment

+Once we trained a machine learning model, we need to deploy it as part of a business application such as a mobile or desktop application.
+The ML models require various data points (feature vector) to produce predictions.
+The final stage of the ML workflow is the integration of the previously engineered ML model into existing software.
+This stage includes the following operations:

+          Model Serving - The process of addressing the ML model artifact in a production environment.

+          Model Performance Monitoring - The process of observing the ML model performance based on live and previously unseen data, such as prediction or recommendation.
+In particular, we are interested in ML-specific signals, such as prediction deviation from previous model performance.
+These signals might be used as triggers for model re-training.

+          Model Performance Logging - Every inference request results in the log-record.